HL7/fhir-shorthand/input/pagecontent/sushi.md

 ### IG Publisher Integration (Autobuild Configuration)

 The IG Publisher version 1.0.75 and higher includes native support for FHIR Shorthand and SUSHI.
-The IG Publisher launches SUSHI and runs it if it detects a folder named `/fsh`.
-Not having to run SUSHI seperately is a minor benefit, but there is a significant advantage related to the _autobuild_ process.
+The IG Publisher launches SUSHI and runs it if it detects a folder named **/fsh**.
+Not having to run SUSHI separately is a minor benefit, but there is a significant advantage related to the _autobuild_ process.

 Autobuild is an action that is triggered when you commit IG sources to a Github repository hosted on https://github.com/HL7.
 Autobuild starts the IG Publisher, which does error checking and, if successful, publishes your IG to http://build.fhir.org.
 With SUSHI integration, you check in your FSH files to your github repository on https://github.com/HL7, and SUSHI and the IG Publisher will run automatically.